 The enlightenment of the Essene was known as THE WAY.
-The Way became the final interpretation the Law and the Prophets, as revealed by Yeshua Messiah, and became the transitional teaching into the early church.
-Many of these teaching are contained within modern religious thought, many are not.
+The Way became the final interpretation of the Law and the Prophets, as revealed by Yeshua Messiah.
+The Way became the enlightened transitional teaching into the early church.

 Cain VI), perhaps the most wretched of human beings.

 The next notable character in the line of Adam and Eve is Seth.
 In verse 4.25 scripture says that Adam lay with his wife again and that she bore a son and named him Seth.
 Seth means ‘Granted’.
 “For,” she said, “God has granted me another son in place of Abel.”
 Eve has finally named aright.
 Eve mentions God first, she is ‘granted a son’ by God.
 In that Seth takes the place of the righteous Abel, in essence, Eve has designated Seth after righteousness.
 Through Adam and Eve unto Seth, the garden-knowledge and wisdom, the ‘branches of knowledge’, pass on.

 Seth now becomes the patriarchal wisdom teacher.

 When Seth, in turn, passes this revealed knowledge to Enosh, Enosh receives knowledge not only from his father, Seth but also his grandparents, Adam and Eve.
 For the first time, a full biblical generation exists on earth—grandfather, father, son, and likewise daughters as well.
 The other sons and daughters of Seth remain unlisted.
 Enosh now becomes the inheritor, and also becomes the marker of the generations.